Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Empirical Results

 \emph{2) Effectiveness of the adaptation component:} The above study has shown that the meta-learning helps the model learn initial parameters for the new environment.
-To verify the effectiveness of the learned initial parameters for subsequent \texttt{adaptation} component under the two scenarios shown in Fig.~\ref{fig:mpb-concern2-truef}, we look into the search dynamics of the \texttt{MLBO} and \texttt{RBO} over three new samples through iteratively optimizing the UCB, respectively.
-As an example shown in Fig.~\ref{fig:mpb-concern2-scenarios1-MS} and Fig.~\ref{fig:mpb-concern2-scenarios2-MS}, \texttt{MLBO} can locate the new global optimum more quickly with the same number of sampling.
-Specifically, regardless of which scenario depicted in Fig.~\ref{fig:mpb-concern2-truef}, \texttt{MLBO} can locate near the global optimum at the first sampling.
+To verify the effectiveness of the learned initial parameters for subsequent \texttt{adaptation} component under the two scenarios shown in Fig.~\ref{fig:mpb-concern3-truef}, we look into the search dynamics of \texttt{MLBO} and \texttt{RBO} over three new samples through iteratively optimizing the UCB, respectively.
+As an example shown in Figs. 18 and Fig.~\ref{fig:mpb-concern3-scenarios2-MS}, \texttt{MLBO} can locate the new global optimum more quickly with the same number of sampling.
+Specifically, regardless of which scenario depicted in Fig.~\ref{fig:mpb-concern3-truef}, \texttt{MLBO} can locate near the global optimum at the first sampling.
 Then, \texttt{MLBO} probes quickly to the global optimum just at the third sample.
-This can be explained that utilizing meta-learning to learn effective model parameters enables \texttt{MLBO} to achieve a jump start in the new environment for BO.
+This can be attributed to utilizing meta-learning to learn effective initial model parameters, enabling \texttt{MLBO} to enhance the quality of the surrogate model and achieve a jump start in the new environment for BO.
 In contrast, due to the manually given initial parameters, the model in \texttt{RBO} does not fit well in the initial stage, resulting in the first sampling being far from the global optimum.
 In addition, it is observed that the second scenario makes \texttt{RBO} more struggling during the search stage.

-\begin{framed} \underline{Response to concern 2:} We derived the following two insights from the empirical study: 1) Hyperparameter optimization of the surrogate model is a central pillar in the optimization procedure.
+\begin{framed} \underline{Response to concern 3:} We derived the following two insights from the empirical study: 1) Parameter optimization of the surrogate model is a central pillar in the optimization procedure.
 A larger length-scale value and a smaller Gaussian noise value in a GPR model are helpful for fitting the GPR model.
 2) The remarkable superior performance attained by the proposed framework can be attributed to the loss function in~\pref{eq:loss} as introduced in~\pref{sec:meta-surrogate}.
-It helps to learn effective initial model parameters for the new environment.
+It helps to learn effective initial model parameters for the surrogate in the new environment.
 Therefore, each of the proposed algorithm instances can achieve a jump start of optimization. \end{framed}